WJC262/CGA-STNet/README.md

 This repository contains the implementation of CGA-STNet, a model designed for predicting dockless shared bicycle demand, incorporating multiple spatial features and time periodicity.

+## Paper Overview

+The CGA-STNet model is developed to address the challenges of efficiently scheduling dockless shared bicycles due to their uneven distribution across time and space.
+By integrating multiple spatial features and time periodicity, the model effectively predicts the demand for shared bicycles, thus optimizing the scheduling and improving the system's efficiency.

 ## Directory Structure

 - **layers**: Contains the model layers and implementations.